 I’m also prone to a bit of seasickness, so I was slightly worried about being out on the boat all afternoon.
 However, our first trip had been cancelled a few times due to bad weather and rough seas, so when we were told that it was a good day to be out on the boat, it was a relief to know that the water would be quite calm!

-I honestly can’t recommend hiring a boat out to the Blue Lagoon enough.
+I honestly can’t recommend hiring a boat out to the Blue Lagoon in Cyprus enough.
 You can book for a few hours, half-day or full-day, but we recommend at least the half-day to fully enjoy the boat.

 You can stop a few times along the way to the main lagoon in some of the little caves, bays and rock formations which add to the fun!